 More banking hubs should open soon...

-There are plans to open 60 more banking hubs across the UK.
-The towns and cities they'll be based in have been announced, but the full details of addresses, opening hours and when they'll launch are yet to be confirmed – though it's expected that many should be up and running within the next 12 months.
+There are plans to open many more banking hubs across the UK.
+The towns and cities they'll be based in have been announced, but the full details of addresses, opening hours and when they'll launch are yet to be confirmed.

 Cash Access UK, a bank-owned company responsible for the delivery of new hubs, will work with the communities listed to find suitable locations for the hubs, obtain planning permission, refit the properties and get each location working.